ahmedosamaalam/listingapp/README.md

   signup as a service provider.
   signup as a user.

-  merchant:
+  -merchant:
    merchandiser can post ad.
    merchandiser can update ad.
    merchandiser can delete ad.
    merchandiser

-  service provider:
+  -service provider:
    service provider can post ad.
    service provider can update ad. service provider can delete ad.

-  admin :
+  -admin :
    admin can add category
    admin can edit category
    admin can update category